oracle/node-oracledb/doc/api.md

 console.log(0.2 + 0.7); // gives 0.8999999999999999
 ```

+Node.js can also only represent numbers up to 2 ^ 53
+which is 9007199254740992.
+Numbers larger than this will be truncated.

 The primary recommendation for number handling is to use Oracle SQL or
 PL/SQL for mathematical operations, particularly for currency
 calculations.

-Alternatively you can use `fetchAsString` or
+To reliably work with numbers in Node.js, use `fetchAsString` or
 `fetchInfo` (see [below](#fetchasstringhandling)) to fetch numbers in
 string format, and then use one of the available third-party
-JavaScript number libraries that handles more precision.
+JavaScript number libraries that handles large values and more
+precision.

 ##### <a name="datehandling"></a> 9.1.6.3 Fetching Dates and Timestamps